ipatix/agbplay/README.md

 ## agbplay with Live MIDI mode
+This is a fork of __agbplay__ that adds a Live MIDI mode for playing the synth directly with MIDI input.

 __agbplay__ is a music player with Terminal interface for GBA ROMs that use the most common (mp2k/m4a) sound engine format.
 The code itself is written in C++.

-This fork adds a Live MIDI mode for playing the synth directly with MIDI input.

 ### Quick overview
 ![agbplay](https://user-images.githubusercontent.com/130002142/246687168-70a6d76b-575b-4e8c-9ccd-713f9a9db1c3.png)